 Section 1.
-The chair elect shall be elected annually by the Board of Directors for a one year term.
-The chair elect shall assume the office of chair at the end of his/her term as chair elect.
-Any Board member may be elected chair elect who has at least one full year remaining in his/her term as a member of the Board of Directors.
+The chair-elect shall be elected annually by the Board for a 1-year term.
+The chair-elect shall assume the office of chair at the end of his or her term as chair-elect.
+Any board member may be elected chair-elect who has at least 1 full year remaining in his or her term as a member of the Board.

 Section 2.
-Six directors representing the institutional members shall be elected each year by the institutional membership to serve for terms of three years each.
-Two directors representing the recognized councils shall be elected each year by the institutional membership to serve for terms of three years each.
-One director at large representing the total institutional membership shall be elected by the Board each year to serve for a term of three years.
-One director at large representing the public shall be elected by the Board each year to serve for a term of three years.
-One director, the immediate past chair of the Board of Directors, shall be elected by the Board each year to serve a term of one year.
+Six directors representing the institutional members shall be elected each year by the institutional membership to serve for terms of 3 years each.
+Two directors representing the recognized councils shall be elected each year by the institutional membership to serve for terms of 3 years each.
+One director at large representing the total institutional membership shall be elected by the Board each year to serve for a term of 3 years.
+One director at large representing the public shall be elected by the Board each year to serve for a term of 3 years.
+One director, the immediate past chair of the Board, shall be elected by the Board each year to serve a term of 1 year.

 Section 3.
 Directors representing institutional members shall be elected by a vote of the official institutional representatives of members responding by mail ballot or by electronic mail ballot.

 Section 4.
 Directors shall take office on July I of the year of their election and shall serve until their successors are designated in accordance with provisions of the constitution.

 Section 5.
-In the event of a vacancy in the office of the chair, the chair elect shall become chair and serve the unexpired term.
-If there is a vacancy in both the office of chair and chair elect, the Board of Directors shall elect one of the members of the Board to serve as chair for the unexpired term.
+In the event of a vacancy in the office of the chair, the chair-elect shall become chair and serve the unexpired term.
+If there is a vacancy in both the office of chair and chair-elect, the Board shall elect one of the members of the Board to serve as chair for the unexpired term.
 In the event of a vacancy among the directors from the institutional member representatives or from the recognized councils, the Board may appoint a new director to serve the unexpired term.
 In the event of a vacancy among the directors at large, the Board shall elect a new director to serve for the unexpired term.

 Section 1.
-There shall be an annual meeting of the Association at such time and place as the Board of Directors may determine.
-Special meetings may be called by the Board of Directors.
+There shall be an annual meeting of the Association at such time and place as the Board may determine.
+Special meetings may be called by the Board.

 Section 2.
 A minimum of 10% of the designated representatives of institutional members present in person or by proxy at any meeting of which written notice has been duly given shall constitute a quorum for transaction of business.